ChatHongPT/Portfolio/content/en/publication/conferenece-paper/index.md

   -Connection Time out setting blocks connectors who do not send consecutive data for a certain period of time or longer

   # Summary.
 An optional shortened abstract.
-summary: DoS attack technique that modulates the header of the HTTP request packet on the attack target server to maintain many HTTP connections at the same time, thereby infringing on the server's availability
+Summary: DoS attack technique that modulates the header of the HTTP request packet to the target server to maintain many HTTP connections at the same time, thereby infringing on the server's available capacity

 tags:
 - DoS